-Upon review, the Disciplinary Committee may choose to forgive, lessen, or increase the level of disciplinary action.
+Upon review of an appeal, the Disciplinary Committee may choose to forgive, lessen, or increase the level of disciplinary action.
 Decisions will be made at the discretion of the Disciplinary Committee.
 All decisions by the Disciplinary Committee, upon review of the NWCOC President, will be final.